Man writing in class

 • Children or grandchildren of physicians are NOT eligible, unless the physician is employed by Sutter Health or one of its entities.

 • Applicants who are Sutter Health or entity employees are NOT eligible, even if they are the child or grandchild of another Sutter Health or entity employee.
 Also, scholarship recipients may not be employed by Sutter Health or one of its entities at the time the awards are disbursed.
-Note for applicants: Please call 855-398-1631 or 888-888-6044, 24 hours a day, to determine if your Sutter entity has a tuition reimbursement policy.

 • Graduate students enrolled in post graduate teaching credential programs are NOT eligible.